joerodrig/simple-onboard-dx/README.md

-## Simple-Onboard-DX
+# Simple-Onboard-DX

 Setup a new MacOS development environment the simple way.

-To personalize this setup, clone or fork this repo and update the configs
+To personalize this setup, clone or fork this repo and update the configs.

 # What's downloaded/installed